tyler-technologies-oss/forge-design-system/docs/components/navigation/navigation-drawer/navigation-drawer.md

 The standard navigation drawer is visible by default and is pinned to the left edge, at the same elevation as the content or background.

 A standard navigation drawer may be dismissible.
-If dismissed, the navigation drawer slides off screen and can be reopened with a hamburger menu in the omnibar.
+If dismissed, the navigation drawer slides off screen and can be reopened with a hamburger menu in the app bar.
 If the drawer is not dismissible, no hamburger menu is needed.

 <ImageBlock padded={false} caption="1.
 The standard drawer is open by default.<br>2.
-A dismissible drawer may be dismissed by tapping the menu icon in the omnibar.
+A dismissible drawer may be dismissed by tapping the menu icon in the app bar.
 Content shifts left to fill the extra space.
 It may be accessed again from the hamburger menu icon button.">

 ![Image of two options for a navigation drawer: opened and dismissed.](./images/lh-nav-dismissible.png)
 </ImageBlock>